What is the purpose of the Physician-Focused Payment Model Technical Advisory Committee (PTAC)?

 How long does PTAC’s review process take, and are there opportunities for submitters to respond to reviewer questions/clarifications?

 Upon receipt, proposals are reviewed for completeness and adherence to submission requirements spelled out in PTAC’s Proposal Submission Instructions.
-Proposals that are incomplete or non‐adherent will be returned to the submitter with an explanation of what is missing or non-adherent and advised of the opportunity to address these issues.
+Proposals that are incomplete or non‐adherent will be returned to the submitter within one week of receipt of the proposal, with an explanation of what is missing or non-adherent and advised of the opportunity to address these issues.

 If a proposal is complete, the individual or entity that submitted the proposal may be invited to respond to questions or provide additional information as requested by a PTAC PRT.